Natural Classic Gamine

 NCG beauty also reminds us how breathtaking—and inventive—simplicity can be:

 Many of us can relate to sometimes feeling stuck in a “nothing to wear” rut.
-But by combining the most standard basics, like a denim jacket and jeans, you can create an entirely new vibe— and in this case, an ultra-cool “Canadian tuxedo” look.
+But by combining the most standard basics, like a denim jacket and jeans, you can create an entirely new vibe—and in this case, an ultra-cool “Canadian tuxedo” look.

-With the NCG style type, you can challenge yourself to mix basics to make something fascinating from ordinary pieces.
+As an NCG, you can challenge yourself to mix basics to make something fascinating from ordinary pieces.

 Functional Wardrobe